Dar es Salaam: History

 Political developments, including the formation and growth of the Tanganyika African National Union, led to Tanganyika's independence from colonial rule in December 1961.
 Dar es Salaam continued to serve as its capital, even when Tanganyika and the People's Republic of Zanzibar merged to form Tanzania in 1964.
 In 1973, provisions were made to relocate the capital to Dodoma, a more centrally located city in the interior.
 The relocation process to Dodoma was completed, although Dar es Salaam continued to be the location of most government offices.

 In 1967, the Tanzanian government declared the ujamaa policy, which made Tanzania lean towards socialism.
 The move hampered the potential growth of the city as the government encouraged people not to move into cities and instead remain in Ujamaa socialist villages.
 By the 1980s, the policy failed to combat the increasing poverty and hunger that Tanzania faced, and had delayed necessary development.
-This situation led to the liberalization policy of the 1980s that essentially ended socialism and silenced its proponents within Tanzania's government.
+This situation led to the liberalisation policy of the 1980s that essentially ended socialism and silenced its proponents within Tanzania's government through political repression.

 Until the late 1990s, Dar es Salaam was not regarded in the same echelon as Africa's leading cities like Cairo, Nairobi, Johannesburg, Lagos, or Addis Ababa.
 During the 2000s, businesses opened and prospered; growth expanded in the construction sector, with new multi-storey buildings, bridges and roads; Tanzanian banks headquartered in the city became better regulated; and the Dar es Salaam Stock Exchange expanded.
 The port is prominent for entrepot trade with landlocked countries like Rwanda, Burundi, Zambia, and the eastern portion of the Democratic Republic of the Congo.
 The city's skyline features tall buildings, among them the 35-storey PSPF Tower (finished in 2015) and the Tanzania Ports Authority (TPA) Tower, the tallest in the country (completed in 2016).